CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/talonfx-control-intro.rst

 .. important:: This feature requires the device to be :doc:`Pro licensed </docs/licensing/licensing>`.

-A TorqueCurrentFOC control request uses Field Oriented Control to directly control the output current of the motor.
-Unlike the other control output types, where output roughly controls the velocity of the motor, a TorqueCurrentFOC request controls the **acceleration** of the motor.
+A TorqueCurrentFOC control request uses Field Oriented Control to directly control the output torque current of the motor.
+Unlike the other control output types, where output roughly controls the velocity of the motor, a TorqueCurrentFOC request **directly controls the acceleration** of the motor.

 Field Oriented Control
 ----------------------